 One of the most valuable assets to your freelance business is your portfolio.
-Created properly, your portfolio will act as a powerful marketing tool for your freelance business, find clients for you and sell products.
+Created properly, your portfolio will act as a powerful marketing tool for your freelance business, find clients for you by writing a proposal and sell products

 With strong portfolio, you are no longer required to search for a client to get work.
 A good portfolio will drive clients.
 Here you’ll learn how to build a portfolio the right way and decide what and what not to include in your portfolio.